Sherrill Weller Knezel

-We have not installed a paywall to keep our journalism open.
+We have never installed a paywall to keep our journalism open.
 Support us with a one-time contribution.

 We are proud to be an ADVERTISING-FREE publication.
-As such, we do not offer click-bait as editorial content.
+As such, we do not produce click-bait as editorial content.

 Our sponsorship-based nonprofit business model means we depend on charitable contributions for our operational funding.
 This allows us to focus on the news stories we feel are important and need to be reported, without concern for ratings or how it affects our sales.
 That is because we have no sales, and no advertising department.
 We are free follow our vision to be good stewards of information and distribute news that enriches the public.